Life insurance for those with depression or anxiety

 Most people feel depressed at some point in their lives, but there is a difference between feeling down and having a mood disorder, such as depression.
 Life insurance companies, therefore, consider depression a pre-existing health condition if and only if you’ve been diagnosed by a medical professional prior to your application.

 Like many physical health conditions, depression can be diagnosed in many forms, including seasonal defective disorder, persistent depressive disorder, and major depression.
-Life insurance companies differentiate between people who are depression management into the following three categories and consider how they rate you according to your depression type:
+Life insurance companies differentiate between people with depression into the following three categories and consider how they rate you according to your depression type:

-- Mild forms of depression – up to one type of medication and no history of hospitalizations
+- Mild depression– up to one type of medication and no history of hospitalizations

-- Moderate level of depression – those who take more than one medication and consult a psychiatrist
+- Moderate depression– those who take more than one medication and consult a psychiatrist

-- Serious depression – those who have considered or attempted suicide in the past
+- Severe depression– those who have suicidal ideation or attempted suicide in the past

 Postpartum depression commonly occurs within the first three months of having a baby.
 It eventually dissipates.
 However, some insurers still treat it like clinical depression, which can mean a higher insurance premium.
 This is especially notable because many parents purchase life insurance immediately after the birth of their first child.